jkgh20/jkgh20.github.io/_posts/2020-03-07-setting-up-github-pages-with-google-domains.md

 that I followed.

 1. In your repo's settings, add a custom domain in the GitHub Pages section.
-   Unlike the GitHub instructions, I added the `www` subdomain, since I was getting SSL certificate errors otherwise.
    Once you have saved this change, there should be a new commit that added a `CNAME` file with your domain.
 1. Check the option to Enforce HTTPS.
 There's no reason not to as we are issued a certificate from Let's Encrypt for free.